Reena Roy: Stardom and establishment (1977–1985)

-Sabbatical and sporadic work (1992—present)
+Sabbatical and later work (1992—present)

-Roy returned to Bollywood in 1992, in a mature supporting role as a sister-in-law (bhabhi) in Aadmi Khilona Hai (1993) but could not repeat her success of the early days of her career.
-Her last film appearance was in J. P. Dutta's Refugee (2000).
-She then turned to acting in television serials, such as Eena Meena Deeka produced by her sister Barkha.
-After the serial ended, the sisters opened an acting school in 2004.
-Roy has also campaigned for the Indian National Congress.
+Roy returned to acting in 1992, taking a supporting role as a sister-in-law in Aadmi Khilona Hai (1993) but was unable to recapture her earlier success.
+Her final film role came in J. P. Dutta's Refugee (2000).
+She then moved into television, appearing in the seria Eena Meena Deeka produced by her sister Barkha; after it ended, the sisters opened an acting school together in 2004.
+Roy has also been involved in political campaigning for the Indian National Congress.